-Our charter provides that we may issue up to 450,000,000 shares of common stock, \$0.01 par value per share, and 50,000,000 shares of preferred stock, \$0.01 par value per share.
+Our charter provides that we may issue up to 450,000,000 shares of common stock, \$0.01 par value per share.
+As of April 23, 2018, 28,200,928 shares of our common stock were issued and outstanding.
+Our common stock is currently listed for trading on the NYSE under the symbol "MITT."
 Our charter authorizes our board of directors to amend our charter to increase or decrease the aggregate number of authorized shares or the number of shares of any class or series without stockholder approval.
 Under Maryland law, stockholders are not personally liable for the obligations of a corporation solely as a result of their status as stockholders.